powenko/infineon_paco2_dps_lib/README.md

 ### DPS Sensor

 The DPS310 is a high-precision pressure sensor capable of measuring temperature and pressure.
 It is commonly used in applications such as weather stations, altimeters, and other environmental monitoring systems.
-The DPS class in this library provides methods to initialize the sensor, configure its settings, and read data.
+The dps class in this library provides methods to initialize the sensor, configure its settings, and read data.

 #### Temperature and Pressure Measurement